-Dance This course will equip you with skills and experiences, which will help broaden your repertoire, theoretical knowledge and performance experience.
+Dance Academy This course will equip you with skills and experiences, which will help broaden your repertoire, theoretical knowledge and performance experience.
 You will study a variety of dance styles, professional dance works, practitioners and choreographers, which includes working with many professional artists.
 Rehearsals and performances are a huge part of the dance courses and will compliment your curriculum studies.
 There will be opportunities to attend audition workshops, create your show real and obtain professional head shots and images for your professional portfolio.
-Subject content Students enrolled the Extended Diploma in Performing Arts: Dance (equivalent to 3 A-levels) will study a range of dance styles including Contemporary, Theatrical Jazz, Lyrical Jazz, Ballet and Tap Dance as well as strength and conditioning.
+Subject content Students enrolled the Extended Diploma in Performing Arts: Dance (equivalent to 3 A-levels) will study a range of dance styles including Contemporary, Jazz, Ballet, Urban, African and Indian as well as fitness classes, strength and conditioning and yoga.
 All these elements will incorporate technique classes, performance pieces, choreography and theoretical appreciation of professional practitioners within each area.
 Your assessment within these units will include both practical and theory tasks and will be on going throughout the unit.
 You will work both individually and as an active member of a group, creating movement and developing pieces to create professional performances of the highest standard.
 There is also the option to study the Foundation Diploma-Dance (equivalent to 1 A-level).
 This option is great if you would also like to explore various other subjects whilst studying at Wath.
-Entry requirements This is a course in which you will be expected to perform in front of a variety of audiences, therefore you must be willing to participate in additional rehearsals and performances after the school day.
+Entry requirements Students must have studied Dance at KS4 level and/or have attended a Dance School for at least 2 years.
+You must have some experience of Contemporary Dance as well as experience of performance, technique class and choreography in order to be successful on this course.
 Learning methods You will learn through practical technique, performance and choreography lessons as well as theory lessons.
 You will take part in group, paired and individual tasks and will work with a range of people.
 Assessment Assessments are practical technique, performance or choreography, controlled assessments and written assignments.
-There are further opportunities for additional performances and audition preparation if you choose to undertake Dance enrichment.
+Dance Enrichment is compulsory for Dance Academy students as this is where you will spend time looking at future steps, building your portfolio and creating audition material.
 Future opportunities This course will give you the opportunities and experiences to help you apply to a variety of Dance courses and become successful during independent auditions.
 Many of our dance students go on to study dance professionally.
 Dance gives you many transferrable skills that have enabled many of our previous students to go onto to study and work within numerous different sectors such as Nursing and Journalism.
-81